 Your tenderness, kindness, and bravery are rare.
 You’re a beautiful person – in every way.

-5. Recommit to yourself and to the evolving process of loving yourself exactly where you are.
+Recommit to yourself and the evolving process of loving yourself exactly where you are.

-You experience being loved in your own unique way.
-Write a love letter to yourself as a chance to speak to yourself in a language that connects with your spirit and soul.
+You experience being loved in your unique way.
+Write a love letter to yourself as a chance to speak in a language that connects with your spirit and soul.

 “We all have unique ways of being loved and showing love—so take a second to examine your love languages and how you like to be celebrated.
 Once you’re done reflecting, don’t forget to put it into action,” from The Shine App.

-Breathe in the relief and support you provide.
+So, breathe in the relief and support you provide.
 This letter may lead to inner peace and enhanced self esteem.
 Allow yourself to feel all the feels.

 Often what you’re looking for most is self-acceptance.
-You may feel a wave of relief just by being heard and seen.
+With this in mind, you may feel a wave of relief just by being heard and seen.

-You are there for yourself.
-Remember that you always have been and always will be.
+Remember that.
+You always have been and always will be.